DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopover/1 Configuration/container.md

 The default container is defined during the widget's initialization.
-It is the viewport, the body element if the viewport is not found or the parent element if the previous two are absent.
+It is the viewport.
+If the viewport is not found, it is the body element.
+If the viewport and body element are absent, the **container** is the parent element.